-With floor to ceiling windows making full use of the prime positioning over Victoria Harbour, Maze Grill is off to a superior start in its new Hong Kong home.
-As usual, with all his HK openings, Gordon Ramsay was there on October 10th, 2018, to fire up the grill and field questions about his newest restaurant.
+With floor-to-ceiling windows making full use of the prime positioning over Victoria Harbour, maze Grill is off to a superior start in its new Hong Kong home.
+As usual, with all his HK openings, Gordon Ramsay was there to fire up the grill and field questions about his newest restaurant.

-When asked to describe Maze Grill in his own words, Ramsay said "It’s a modern steakhouse, family-oriented with a huge Asian influence.
-When we opened our first one 12 years ago, in the middle of Mayfair, I drew on cultures from Hong Kong, Singapore, Kyoto, so we had that cross over.
-And there's no greater cuisines that mix modern French European with a huge influence across Asia.
+When asked to describe maze Grill in his own words, Ramsay said, “It’s a modern steakhouse, family oriented, with a huge Asian influence.
+When we opened our first one 12 years ago, in the middle of Mayfair, I drew on cultures from Hong Kong, Singapore, Kyoto, so we had that crossover.
 Hong Kong’s become a bit of a second home, and it’s been very well received.
 The design has been beautifully executed and the position is second to none.”

-“So, it’s not a trend; it’s here to stay; but we shouldn’t make each other feel guilty about becoming a carnivore or becoming plant-based, it's just something we need to adapt on our menus, smartly, and make sure we stay on point.
+“So it’s not a trend; it’s here to stay.
+But we shouldn’t make each other feel guilty about becoming a carnivore or becoming plant based.
+It’s just something we need to adapt on our menus, smartly, and make sure we stay on point.
 Because this is not a trend.
 This is something that’s here to stay and needs to be adapted in every kitchen across the globe.
-Having three daughters, it’s about their friendly-circle and they can’t feel guilty about going out for a pizza or a burger, but they’ve fallen in love with plant-based seven/eight months ago and it’s something that we’re studying on a daily basis.”
+Having three daughters, it’s about their friend circle, and they can’t feel guilty about going out for a pizza or a burger.
+But they’ve fallen in love with plant based seven or eight months ago, and it’s something that we’re studying on a daily basis.”

-Gordon Ramsay with our Foodie editors at the Opening of Bread Street 2015
+Gordon Ramsay with our Foodie editors at the opening of Bread Street Kitchen Hong Kong in 2015